simp/simp-doc/docs/user_guide/User_Management/LDAP/389_DS/cheat_sheet.rst

 .. code-block:: shell

-   dsidm accounts account list | head -1
+   dsidm accounts -b "<base DN>" account list | head -1

 Assuming that our base DN is ``dc=local,dc=com``, our configuration file would look like the following: